 The Ramsey-Algoma Granitoid Complex is a large complex of granitoid and gneissic rocks divided in three large domains (Jackson and Fyon, 1991).
-The Algoma Plutonic Domain covers all the area shown in Figure 3.2 and extends beyond it (Figure 3.2).
+The Algoma Plutonic Domain covers the Town of Spanish and extends beyond the area shown in Figure 3.2.
 The Ramsey-Algoma Granitoid Complex, and particularly the Algoma Plutonic Domain, has been poorly studied.
 The Ramsey-Algoma Granitoid Complex is generally described as largely consisting of a massive to foliated granite-granodiorite suite intruding a tonalite-granodiorite suite.

-The Algoma Plutonic Domain consists of granitic, granodioritic and granitic gneiss with numerous greenstone enclaves and massive to foliated granite, granodiorite, and syenite intrusions (Card, 1979).
-A few local studies carried out in the area surrounding the Town of Blind River provide support to this general description.
+The Algoma Plutonic Domain generally consists of granitic, granodioritic and granitic gneiss with numerous greenstone enclaves and massive to foliated granite, granodiorite, and syenite intrusions (Card, 1979).
+Few local studies carried out in the area surrounding the Town of Spanish provide support to this general description.

-In the area of Rawhide Lake, about 20 km northeast of the Town (Figure 3.2), the Algoma Plutonic Domain consists generally of uniform, massive, medium to coarse-grained, equigranular granite (Ford, 1993).
-Approximately 15 km north of the Town, in the area of Kirkpatrick Lake, the plutonic complex is reported to be massive to foliated biotite-bearing to hornblende-bearing granitic rock with up to 30% amphibole; minor more leucocratic phases also present are quartz monzonite to granodiorite and trondhjemite.
-Farther westward in the Wakomata Lake area, outcrops of pink to grey, equigranular, fine- to coarse-grained trondhjemite, quartz monzonite and granodiorite have been reported, of which grey, medium- to coarse-grained, leucocratic trondhjemite predominates among them (Siemiatkowska, 1977).
-In the area of East Bull Lake, however, Easton et al. (2004) reported mixtures of strongly foliated granitic gneiss and migmatitic facies enclosing mafic gneiss, whereas McCrank et al. (1989) described the area as comprising weakly to moderate foliated granodiorite and porphyroblastic granite.
+In the area of Rawhide Lake, about 45 km northwest of the Town (Figure 2.1), the Algoma Plutonic Domain consists generally of uniform, massive, medium to coarse-grained, equigranular granite (Ford, 1993).
+About 30 km westward, in the area of Kirkpatrick Lake, the plutonic complex is reported to be massive to foliated biotite-bearing to hornblende-bearing granitic rock with up to 30% amphibole; minor more leucocratic phases also present are quartz monzonite to granodiorite and trondhjemite.
+Farther westward in the Wakomata Lake area, outcrops of pink to grey, equigranular, fine- to coarse-grained trondhjemite, quartz monzonite and granodiorite have been reported, of which grey, medium-to coarse-grained, leucocratic trondhjemite predominates among them (Siemiatkowska, 1977).
+In the area near East Bull Lake, however, Easton et al. (2004) reported mixtures of strongly foliated granitic gneiss and migmatitic facies enclosing mafic gneiss, whereas McCrank et al. (1989) described the area as comprising weakly to moderate foliated granodiorite and porphyroblastic granite.

 The only published age dates available for the Algoma Plutonic Domain is an age of 2.716 billion years old in the Batchawana area, about 150 km northwest of the Town (Corfu and Grunsky, 1987).
 Easton and Heaman (2011), however, recently presented preliminary dates of 2.651 and 2.675 billion years for two granite and granodiorite samples nearby Elliot Lake.
-There is only limited data on the thickness of the Ramsey-Algoma Granitoid Complex in the Town of Blind River and surrounding area.
-Two diamond drill holes (AFRI # 41J08NW0071 and 41J08NW0104, Ontario Ministry of Northern Development and Mines, 2012) completed east of the Town indicate a thickness of granitoid rocks of at least 1.6 km.
+There is only limited data on the thickness of the Ramsey-Algoma Granitoid Complex in the Town of Spanish and surrounding area.
+Two diamond drill holes (AFRI # 41J08NW0071 and 41J08NW0104, Ontario Ministry of Northern Development and Mines, 2012) completed east of the City of Elliot Lake and north of the Town of Spanish indicate a thickness of granitoid rocks of at least 1.6 km.